• Skip to primary navigation

 Ultimately I decided to leave my DSLR at home, trust my FujiFilm X100F and go with my Joby Gorillapod after running through a practice pack.
 My winter jacket took up a ton of space and my DSLR made the pack look overly full.
 Which I was trying to stay away from.

-The Joby Gorillapod slid right in my backpack.
+The Joby Gorillapod slid right into my backpack.
 I wanted to avoid stashing it outside the pack so I wasn’t advertising the expensive camera I was carrying.

 Trip